pillar-banner-arrow

 An engaging CIM has multiple value-additive benefits for the seller, including:

-• Maximizing value: A well-argued CIM shows buyers you have a deep understanding of your business and the opportunities it ahead.
-If you can share that excitement with buyers through an engaging CIM, it will go a long way in maximizing value.
+• Maximizing value: A well-argued CIM shows buyers you have a deep understanding of your business and the opportunities that lie ahead, positioning your company as a valuable investment.

-• Generating more interest (aka more competition): A detailed and well-positioned CIM creates more interest with buyers, which in turn creates more competition during the M&A process.
+• Generating more interest (i.e., more competition): A detailed and well-positioned CIM creates more interest with buyers, which in turn creates more competition—and better valuation—during the M&A process.

-• Time: A comprehensive CIM enables buyers to have a clearer picture of the business.
+• Time: A comprehensive CIM gives buyers a clearer picture of the business.
 This creates an apples-to-apples view of the opportunity to ensure both buyers and sellers are effectively utilizing time as interest develops in the process.

-• Decreased chance of re-trades: A CIM can serve to make important disclosures early on rather than later in the process when a buyer might be more spooked by surprises.
-By bringing up potential problem areas early on in a CIM, you can position your company around the negatives of your business, so you’re upfront from the get-go.
+• De-risking: A CIM can serve to make important disclosures early rather than later when a buyer might be more spooked by surprises.
+By using the CIM to bring up potential problem areas early, you can explain any negatives clearly and concisely and take the opportunity to position your company around them.

 Shadow-break-right